A blog about teaching and learning in a maths classroom.

 I'm a fairly practical person, and this will be obvious in this blog.
 Most posts will hopefully be something you can use tomorrow, or the next day.

-SimonMathsClass is written by Simon Job, a teacher in his second third fourth fifth sixthseventh year of maths teaching in a public high school (Yrs 7-10) (moved to a 7-12 school in 2011) in Western Sydney, Australia; previously an electrical engineer working in telecommunications and IT.
+SimonMathsClass is written by Simon Job, a teacher in his eleventh (2016) year of maths teaching in a public high school in Western Sydney, Australia; previously an electrical engineer working in telecommunications and IT.

-The posts and comments I make on this blog are made in a private capacity and do not represent the official view of the NSW Department of Education and Training (DET).
+The posts and comments I make on this blog are made in a private capacity and do not represent the official view of the NSW Department of Education (DoE).

 Creative Commons License